EastEriq/LAST_CelestronFocusMotor/README.md

 a matter of weak engineering of the communication module and non-immunity to EMI too.
 Disconnects and OS reconnects are easily monitored by `dmesg -wH`; they cause the OS assigning a new `/dev/tty` device each time, are problematic for Matlab as they leave stale serial resources, and in general for stable operation.
 One may be forced to issue again and again `delete(instrfind)` to release ALL open resources and scan again all existing serial devices to find the one the focuser reattached to.

+## other notes on the focuser itself:

+- The focuser remembers its last position and its calibration limits at poweroff.
+- Calibration is performed by searching for the lower point of high resistance (high drain current, probably) first.
+Then this is set as zero of the index, and the motor searches the upper high resistance point.
+Once these two points are found, the operating range is set as some hundred steps narrower than the points found (I have not understood whether by a fixed number or by two current thresholds), and the motor is brought somewhere mid range.
+- the motor runs at ~400steps/second.
+1000 steps are a full turn.
+Increasing counts mean CCW rotation.
+- On the RASA telecope, 1 turn equals 1mm.
+CCW rotation pushes inside the mirror, i.e toward the corrector plate, i.e. it focuses the telecsope farther.
+- the focuser is not made for working when stuck.
+Among the rest the overcurrent probably causes a voltage drop also on the communication circuits, which cause USB-serial drops and disconnects.
+- forcing the motor to turn when powered, using a wrench, causes permanent damage to the gearbox.